shakilahmedraju/Ecommerce-Home-with-Fetching-REST-API/README.md

-# Ecommerce Home with Fetching REST API
+# Ecommerce Home with Fetching REST API | React JS, Tailwind CSS

 This project is a simple ecommerce home page built using React.js and Tailwind CSS.
 It includes features such as a sidebar, side menu, fetching products from a REST API, sticky header, and a filter component.